This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 The Lactobacillus acidophilus, green tea extract and rosemary extract are all known to help prevent infections.

-Our 2nd Most Recommended: Orijen Large Breed Puppy Formula
+Our 2nd Most Recommended: K9 Natural Grain-Free Puppy Formula

-However, if price is no object, Orijen is certainly one of the best foods available!
+However, if price is no object, K9 is certainly one of the best foods available!

-Orijen Large Breed Puppy food is formulated to specifically target the needs of large breed puppies, aiming for optimum levels of growth and development – not too fast nor stunted – and for lean muscle mass and peak conditioning.
+K9 Natural Grain-Free Puppy Freeze-Dried Dog Food gives your puppy all the benefits of raw food, aiming for optimum levels of growth and development — not too fast nor stunted — and for lean muscle mass and peak conditioning.

 It’s also grain free, something that a lot of owners look for when deciding on a food for their pups.